 The Adelaide Benevolent Society is an independent not-for-profit organisation that has been providing affordable housing and financial assistance to disadvantaged South Australians since 1849.

 Since renting and subsequently buying its first cottages in 1869, the Adelaide Benevolent Society has steadily grown its property portfolio to more than 175 houses and units across Adelaide.
 These properties are rented out at below market rates to low-income individuals, families and new arrivals to the state.

-Led by a committee of 10 and managed by a Chief Executive Officer, the Adelaide Benevolent Society has a long history of helping people get back on their feet; most notably through the depressed years of the late 1880s and 1890s and during the world wars of the early 20th Century.
+Led by a committee of 8, the Adelaide Benevolent Society has a long history of helping people get back on their feet; most notably through the depressed years of the late 1880s and 1890s and during the world wars of the early 20th Century.

 Today the Society assists people of all backgrounds and circumstances, including young families, single parents, individuals, new migrants to the state and refugees.

 In addition to the provision of subsidised accommodation, the Society also assists people with the cost of utilities and helps in cases of unforeseen emergency.